 [3.17.04] The Glebe in Bowness Bay provides an important retail offer aimed primarily at visitors, it helps to support the vibrancy of this area, and is allocated as a strategic regeneration site.
 Within this allocation some areas of the site are identified for retail and leisure uses to support the regeneration of this area.

 [3.17.05] The majority of town centre uses created over the past five years has been for restaurant and café use, sometimes at the expense of shops but the high street continues to evolve as a result of a number of factors.
-Permitted development rights enable significant flexibility to change uses within town centres in order to maintain their vibrancy against changing demands for retail space, and this may result in the further loss of retail units to other uses in town centres.
+Changes to the Use Class Order provide greater flexibility for the interchange of commercial, business and service uses without the need for planning permission, in an effort to maintain the vibrancy of town/local centres against the changing demands for retail space.